We finally made it to Italy!

 We landed!
 And I can’t decide what excited me more: the first glimpse of terracotta roofs of the warm ochre-coloured buildings or the magnificent Duomo in the distance?

-Our stubborn (or determined, depending on how you look) taxi driver Priscilla, refusing to budge to an oncoming SUV driving the wrong direction on a one-way street.
+Our stubborn (or determined, depending on how you look) taxi driver Priscilla, refused to budge to an oncoming SUV driving in the wrong direction on a one-way street.
 Neither the SUV nor Priscilla was letting up.
-We sat awkwardly for a bit, not knowing whether we should leave or wait?
+We sat awkwardly for a bit, not knowing whether we should leave or wait.
 We waited.

 Finally, the SUV driver, now furious, got out of his car, smacking his hands and gesturing as if to say, I’m right because I have a bigger

 penis car.
-Oh ya, this is road rage at its finest.
+Oh yeah, this is road rage at its finest.

 Priscilla stood her ground, “I don’t like these people with their big fancy cars; they think they have no rules.”
 Thankfully, the standoff ended without any further conflict.
 The SUV screeched away, and Priscilla claimed victory.

 Oh, and by the way, welcome to Italy!

 We’ve arrived, and after spending four days in Paris, Florence or Firenze seems ancient in contrast.
 However, the people are vibrant, and their energy is contagious.
 The food and wine aren’t bad either;)

 Even though we’ve both visited Florence in the past, we couldn’t pass up the opportunity to soak up Tuscany’s capital city one more time before heading to the countryside.